-Man arrested after leading deputies on chase across I-10 in Port Allen
+Man arrested after leading deputies on chase across I-10 near Port Allen

 Latest Weather Blog

-Man arrested after leading deputies on chase across I-10 in Port Allen
+Man arrested after leading deputies on chase across I-10 near Port Allen

-PORT ALLEN - A man is in custody after leading deputies on a pursuit across I-10 in Port Allen, Tuesday morning.
+PORT ALLEN — A man was arrested on multiple charges, including resisting arrest and aggravated assault, after leading deputies on a pursuit across Interstate 10 near Port Allen Tuesday morning.

-The West Baton Rouge Sheriff's Office says 29-year-old Levi St.Cyr was arguing with a cashier at a gas station on Lobdell Highway.
+The West Baton Rouge Sheriff's Office said Levi St. Cyr, 29, of Baton Rouge, was also arrested on aggravated obstruction of a highway and attempted carjacking.

-When authorities arrived, the man ran across the I-10 in an attempt to escape law enforcement.
+Before the pursuit, St. Cyr argued with a cashier at a gas station on Lobdell Highway, deputies said.
+When authorities arrived, St. Cyr ran across I-10.
+During the chase, he attempted to get into a vehicle traveling on I-10, leading to the attempted carjacking accusation.

 Trending News